Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: Background

 \subsection{Prior Art on Homomorphic Convolution}

 Convolution operates on a three-dimensional tensor with dimensions: channel ($C$), height ($H$), and width ($W$) of the feature map.
 To maximize slot utilization (i.e., to minimize the ciphertext size and communication cost), the $C\times H\times W$ input vector gets divided into $\lceil \frac{C\times H\times W}{n} \rceil$ ciphertexts.
-Here, $\lceil \rceil$ indicates the ceiling function, and $n$ represents a polynomial degree.
+Here, $\lceil \rceil$ indicates the ceiling function, and $n$ represents the number of slots available in a plaintext.
 Depending on the size of $n$ and $H\times W$, a single ciphertext can pack multiple channels, or when $n<H\times W$, multiple ciphertexts are needed for a single channel.

-For conventional convolution such as \cite{juvekar2018gazelle,rathee2020cryptflow2}, kernel elements are also packed in plaintext, aligning with the appropriate input feature map.
+For conventional convolution using SIMD encoding such as Gazelle~\cite{juvekar2018gazelle} and its variants~\cite{choi2022impala,rathee2020cryptflow2}, to maximize the slot utilization, input feature maps are encrypted without padding zeros at the boundary, and the kernel elements are packed with zeros in plaintexts, aligning with the appropriate input feature map.
 Take, for example, the scenario illustrated in Fig.~\ref{conventional}(a), where a $2\times 2\times 2$ input is convolved with four $3\times 3$ filters with elements labeled $f_0, ..., f_8$ to produce a $2\times 2\times 2$ output.
 The first ($\mathbf{C^0}$) and second ({$\mathbf{C^1}$}) input channels are packed into a single ciphertext labeled ${ct_0}$.
 Kernels, denoted as $\boldsymbol{f^{out\ ch., in\ ch.}}$, are packed into the plaintext $pt_0$ interleaved, alternating between input and output channels.
 The convolution operation then involves computing the sum of $\textbf{PMult}(\textbf{HRot}(ct_0, i), pt_0(f_{i+4}))$ for $i\in [-4,4]$, where $pt_0(\cdot)$ represents a rotated version of $pt_0$ aligning the filter with the input.
 The hoisting technique can be applied here, as the same $ct_0$ undergoes multiple rotations.
 This process is repeated to get partial sums, which are then $\textbf{HAdd}$ed to produce the output ciphertext packing $\mathbf{Out^0}$ and $\mathbf{Out^1}$.